 Avoiding the crowds in the Canadian Rockies: 8 pro tips

-You're a traveller, not a tourist.
-But just because you're used to finding local secrets and exploring the road less travelled, doesn't mean you don't also want to experience the scenic, natural beauty Canada is revered for.
-And of course, the Canadian Rockies in Alberta are one of the most-coveted locales when it comes to quintessential scenery.
+We know, we know; you're a traveler, not a tourist.
+But just because you're used to finding local secrets and exploring the road less traveled, doesn't mean you don't also want to experience the scenic, natural beauty Canada is revered for.
+And of course, the Canadian Rockies in Alberta are one of the most-coveted locales when it comes to quintessential Northern scenery.

 From the unbelievably blue waters of Lake Louise to the bighorn sheep of Jasper, the Canadian Rockies are full of parks and sights to see.
-These sights are so good, in fact, that over 5 million people visit them each year.
+These sites are so good, in fact, that over 5 million people visit them a year.
 Five.
 Million.
 People.
 That's a lot of competition for the best photo op.

-While the Rockies are amazing year round, most people opt for the summer, when there's snow in the mountains but not on the ground.
-If you do choose to visit in the hot season, the crowds, RVs, and tour busses are unavoidable.
+You'll want to come and visit during the summer, when there's snow in the mountains, but not on the ground, which means the crowds, RVs, and tour busses are unavoidable.
 So when you're planning your trip to Banff National Park and Jasper National Park, you'll want to consider these tips.

 Early bird gets the selfie